parkr/MTL-Purchases/README.markdown

 		3. edit
 			1. create interface
 			2. create functions
-	a. reformat table to get rid of some of that space
+	- reformat table to get rid of some of that space